 2 From the countryside to the shopping basket

 Farmers’ markets are the result of a political and economic agreement by several organisations of farmers that produce food in the area surrounding the capital.
 They now bring the food to the city themselves.
 This means that they cut out the middleman, which allows them to offer their products at much lower prices.
-One of the places to go at the weekend (from 7am to 4pm) in search of these products is Bogota’s Plaza de los Artesanos.
+One of the places to go Monda to Friday (from 8am to 5pm) in search of these products is Bogota’s Plaza de los Artesanos.
 You’ll find farmers from everywhere at this market.
-More than 73,000 people visited it in the last quarter of 2018 alone.

 There are also two travelling markets held in the Alcalá parks and the little square on Calle 85.